-Emma's silence has been interpreted as ignorance of the commandment to restore Celestial marriage and teach plural marriage.
-However Emma's silence does not necessarily confirm lack of knowledge.
+Emma's silence has been inferred to mean she was ignorant of the commandment to restore Celestial Marriage and teach plural marriage.
+However Emma's silence does not necessarily imply lack of knowledge.

-The practice was initially so secretive that there are no contemporary documents at all.
-Emma would have learned in Kirtland how devastating it could be when she complained to even a trusted intimate (Oliver Cowdery).
-Emma had been angered to find Joseph alone with Fanny Alger in Kirtland, Ohio.
-Oliver inferred from Emma's anger that Joseph's relationship with Fanny Alger was a tawdry affair.
-But it is not certain Emma's anger was caused by intimacy between Fanny and Joseph.
-Even so, the subsequent alienation between Oliver Cowdery and the Church contributed to apostasy at Kirtland and lethal violence in Missouri.
+Initially, the practice was so secretive that there are no contemporary documents at all.
+Emma would have learned in Kirtland how devastating it could be when she complained to even a trusted intimate (Oliver Cowdery) about plural marriage.
+In Kirtland Emma was angered by finding Joseph alone with Fanny Alger.
+Oliver inferred Joseph was engaging in an illicit affair, and the subsequent alienation between Oliver Cowdery and the Church significantly contributed to the failure of the settlement at Kirtland and the Missouri troubles.